-The selection of the successful Job Order Contractor firm will be based on the highest number of Adjusted Points.
-Adjusted Points are determined by dividing the total number of points awarded by the panel during the Phase II presentation/interviews by the Composite Coefficient.
+- a.
+The selection of the successful Job Order Contractor firm will be based on the highest number of Phase II scores. - b.
 The Contract will only become effective when signed by the Owner.
-Prior to the Owner's signature, any and all costs incurred shall be the sole responsibility of the bidder.

-- A. The Job Order Contract (JOC) includes: - B. The Contract Documents included in the RFP - C. The Job Order Contractor's Coefficients bid (regular/non-regular work).
-See Supplemental Conditions, Paragraph D1, for further definition of the Coefficient
+Prior to the Owner's signature, any and all costs incurred shall be the sole responsibility of the bidder. - c.
+The Job Order Contract (JOC) includes: - i.
+The Contract Documents included in the RFP - The Job Order Contractor's Coefficients bid (regular/non-regular work).
+See Supplemental Conditions, Paragraph D1, for further definition of the Coefficient a.
+Owner Minimum Committed Amount = \$ 50,000 b.
+Yearly Not to exceed Contract = \$ 6,000,000 c.
+Not to exceed Contract over the first two years = \$ 12,000,000 d.
+If extended one year, not to exceed Contract over three years = \$ 18,000,000

-D. Owner Minimum Committed Amount = \$ 50,000
+12. Minimum Committed Amount

-E. Yearly Not to exceed Contract = \$ 6,000,000

-Not to exceed Contract over the first two years = \$12,000,000

-If extended one year, not to exceed Contract over three years= \$18,000,000

-12. PARTNERING
+13. PARTNERING